webdriverio/webdriverio/docs/ConfigurationFile.md

         tagExpression: [],  // <string[]> (expression) only execute the features or scenarios with tags matching the expression
         timeout: 20000,     // <number> timeout for step definitions
         ignoreUndefinedDefinitions: false, // <boolean> Enable this config to treat undefined definitions as warnings.
+        scenarioLevelReporter: false // Enable this to make webdriver.io behave as if scenarios and not steps were the tests.
     },
     //
     // =====